SethRobinson/aitools_client/README.md

 NOTE:  For pix2pix stuff, you need to add the [7 gb model](https://huggingface.co/timbrooks/instruct-pix2pix/resolve/main/instruct-pix2pix-00-22000.safetensors) to your models/Stable-diffusion folder

 For ControlNet options, you need to install [Mikubill's sd-webui-controlnet extension](https://github.com/Mikubill/sd-webui-controlnet) and at least one of [its models](https://huggingface.co/lllyasviel/ControlNet/tree/main/models).
 You should make sure it's working from the webUI interface on the server first.
-Not required, but it's pretty badass, so set it up!
-It will default to the "Depth" options if the model exists as I find it the most useful.
+You must run with the parm "--xformers", without it, the extension will crash when the API asks for option data and AI Tools can't connect at all.

 You only need to download [the zip](https://www.rtsoft.com/files/SethsAIToolsWindows.zip) and run the .exe to use this, However, the source might be useful to generate a build for other platforms, fork or steal pieces to use for yourself.
 Go ahead!